rickhowe/diffchar.vim/README.md

 * `:[range]EDChar[!]`
   * Echo the line for [range], by showing each corresponding unit together in `[+...+]`/`[-...-]` or strike highlighting.
 Some equivalent units may be shown as `...`.
+The line number is shown if `number` or `relativenumber` option is set in the window.
 When [!] is used, all lines and all units are displayed.

 #### Keymaps